SPEECH THERAPY AND PARKINSON’S

 The Flathead Valley is fortunate to have speech therapy programs specifically for people with Parkinson’s.

-Parkinson’s Voice Project has a local therapy clinic at Whitefish Therapy and Sports.
-The contacts are Ashley Franz ashleyfranz@whitefishtherapy.com or Laura Pearce at 406-862-9378.
+There are two locally trained Parkinson’s Voice Project speech therapists located in Whitefish.
+If interested, contact Ashley Franz at ashleyfranz@whitefishtherapy.com or 406-862-9378.
 Additionally, they offer a weekly “Loud Crowd” session as follows:

 What: LOUD Crowd® free, weekly group sessions where SPEAK OUT! exercises are performed and participants practice speaking with intent.
 The LOUD Crowd® provides accountability, camaraderie, education and support.

 Who: Anyone with Parkinson’s who is interested in supporting voice clarity.
 If you have not yet completed SPEAK OUT!
-Training, please contact Ashley or Laura speech therapists (862-9378) for instructions prior to attending.
+Training, please contact Ashley (862-9378) for instructions prior to attending.

 When: Weekly on Tuesdays from 1-2pm.